ihmeuw/vivarium/docs/source/tutorials/exploration.rst

 :ref:`configuration concept section <configuration_concept>`

-Looking at the simulation population
+Looking at the Simulation Population
 ++++++++++++++++++++++++++++++++++++

 Another interesting thing to look at at the beginning of the simulation is